C4AI/HarpIA_Survey/README.md

    docker run --rm -it --name harpia-survey -v '<DATADIR>':/harpia/data harpia-survey:1.0 php /harpia/src/harpia_setup.php --admin-user='harpia_admin' --www-root='<ADDRESS>'
    ```

-   You will be asked to type the password of the first account that will
+   When prompted, type the password of the first account that will
    be created (the administrator), whose username is `harpia_admin` as defined
    in the command above.
    Then, the initial Moodle set up will be executed, and it may take several minutes.